-Masks are Tools for Discrimination
+Masks are tools for discrimination.

-Shifting public health guidance, and mandates that defy common sense have kept Americans in a state of uncertainty.
+Shifting public health guidance and mandates that defy common sense have kept Americans in a state of uncertainty.

 When we are uncertain, when we are scared, or angry, or when we are concerned for ourselves and others, we are at our most vulnerable.
 But we are also at our most powerful to make meaningful change.

-There is no authority for a federal mask mandate.
+No authority for a federal mask mandate

 Why is it so hard to see which way the wind is blowing on mask recommendations?
 Because the first guidance we got from “America’s Doctor” himself was right on the money: